Chesca Colloredo-MansfeldCo-Founder & CEO (USA)

 Tracking Patient Dropouts: Addressing patient dropout is one of the most challenging aspects of our work.
 The ability to quickly and easily follow up with patients who miss appointments or relapsed in treatment is an incredible improvement.

-Improving Outcomes: CAST has also been influential in improving treatment outcomes and tracking key indicators, like tenotomy rates, for example.
-This minor surgical procedure is a key component of clubfoot treatment yet is sometimes skipped because not all providers are trained in or comfortable with the technique.
-Through CAST data, we can see where tenotomy rates are low and design trainings and campaigns to ensure providers consistently include this critical step.
+Improving Outcomes: CAST improves treatment outcomes by helping us track key indicators, like tenotomy rates, for example.
+This minor surgical procedure is a key component of clubfoot treatment yet sometimes providers skip it because they aren’t trained in or comfortable with the technique.
+Through CAST data, we can see where tenotomy rates are low and design trainings or campaigns to ensure providers consistently include this critical step.

 Informing Interventions: Data from CAST also gives our partners a roadmap to increase access to care where gaps exist.
 It helps us determine where to prioritize new treatment locations based on where patients live and where current clinic volumes are higher than birth estimates predict.
 Additionally, we can pull clinic-level reports on patient age at the beginning care, which tells us where additional early-identification training and awareness activities are needed so children begin treatment as infants, not in the toddler years or later.